New Coastal Dynamics Education Program Launches at Crystal Cove!

 Back in the classroom, student project teams are tasked with choosing one specific problem to solve that balances protecting the coastal environment, preserving access, and reducing erosion.
 Students must define their criteria for success, research possible solutions, and design and test a small-scale prototype, before sharing their ideas back with State Park managers.

-This winter, ninety-six students from two Orange County high schools took part in pilot programming, which was supported by the California Coastal Commission’s Whale Tail grant program and Southern California Edison.
+So far this year, ninety-six students from two Orange County high schools have taken part in pilot programming, which was supported by the California Coastal Commission’s Whale Tail grant program and Southern California Edison, with bus transportation funded by the California State Coastal Conservancy.
 After visiting Crystal Cove State Park to collect data, student project teams used computer modeling software to create a three-dimensional model of Crystal Cove’s North Beach, calculating how it was gaining and losing sand from January 2018 to January 2019.
 Although most of the changes fit expected patterns, there was a surprising spike of sand accumulation in November 2018, which students speculated might have been caused by patterns of waves that month that were wider and possessed less energy than usual.

 This innovative new program was designed with support from faculty at UC Irvine’s Department of Civil and Environmental Engineering.
 In the future, when the North Beach cottages are fully restored and opened, the Coastal Dynamics program will turn into an overnight experience.
 Small groups of students from inland areas will spend three days and two nights in Cottage #20 as they are immersed in studying the changing coastal environment.